cenk1cenk2/docker-softether-vpnsrv/README.md

 [![pipeline status](https://gitlab.kilic.dev/docker/softether-vpnsrv/badges/master/pipeline.svg)](https://gitlab.kilic.dev/docker/softether-vpnsrv/-/commits/master) [![Docker Pulls](https://img.shields.io/docker/pulls/cenk1cenk2/softether-vpnsrv)](https://hub.docker.com/repository/docker/cenk1cenk2/softether-vpnsrv) [![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/cenk1cenk2/softether-vpnsrv)](https://hub.docker.com/repository/docker/cenk1cenk2/softether-vpnsrv) [![Docker Image Version (latest by date)](https://img.shields.io/docker/v/cenk1cenk2/softether-vpnsrv)](https://hub.docker.com/repository/docker/cenk1cenk2/softether-vpnsrv) [![GitHub last commit](https://img.shields.io/github/last-commit/cenk1cenk2/softether-vpnsrv)](https://github.com/cenk1cenk2/softether-vpnsrv)

-## Breaking Changes

-**This repository contains breaking changes with older versions that are built on top of `s6-overlay`!**

-Sorry for any inconvenience caused.
-It was a decision between making some breaking changes to expand this container or just abandoning this one and creating a new one.

-Since my use case now also requires creating bridge networks to access a local network, I had to introduce a new way of configuring this container.
-This renders the older versions intentionally incompatible for any user to see that something is wrong and hopefully visit here again to easily fix it.

 ## Description

 SoftEther VPN is a free open-source, cross-platform, multi-protocol VPN client and VPN server software developed as part of Daiyuu Nobori's master's thesis research at the University of Tsukuba.
 VPN protocols such as Wireguard, SSL VPN, L2TP/IPsec, OpenVPN, and Microsoft Secure Socket Tunneling Protocol are provided in a single VPN server.